erikonis/Bi_LSTM_CNN_GLD_predictor/readme.md

 - **System Stability**: Built-in safety measures for graceful shutdowns and process management.

 ## 2. Advanced Deep Learning Models
-The system doesn't just look at past prices; it understands complex patterns through a hybrid architecture:
+The system understands complex patterns through a hybrid architecture:
 - **Temporal Analysis**: Using **Bi-LSTM** (Bidirectional Long Short-Term Memory) to process price sequences in both forward and backward time directions, capturing context that standard models miss.
 - **Spatial Feature Extraction**: **1D-CNN** layers treat time-series data like "images" to automatically identify local patterns and trends.
 - **Self-Attention**: An integrated attention mechanism that allows the model to "focus" on specific critical dates or events within a 30-day window.